 3. Brush Hardness

 The Brush Hardness determines how well-defined the edges of the brush stroke are.
 This setting doesn’t work on all the brush presets, such as the Special Effects brushes.
-The preset brushes in Photoshop generally have a pre-defined hardness value, with the Hard Round brush (100% Hardness) being harder than a Soft Round brush (0% Hardness).
+The preset brushes in Photoshop generally have a pre-defined hardness value, with a Hard Round brush (100% Hardness) being harder than a Soft Round brush (0% Hardness).

 You can adjust the Hardness of a preset brush by adjusting the slider in the Brush Preset Window.